Atharva-mayekar15/SQL-Final-Project-Amazon/Phase-1/Readme.md

 Populating each table with sample data to mimic real-world scenarios.

-Note: Add a database schema diagram to the images/ folder as database-schema.png to visualize table relationships.
-Use tools like MySQL Workbench or Lucidchart to generate the diagram.

 🛠️ Database Schema
 The database comprises 25 tables, each tailored to a specific e-commerce function: